-In our Funk guitar lessons and course you will learn how to effectively use tension, muted rhythms, repetition, and chordal licks (hammer-on/pull off) to your advantage.
+In our funk guitar lessons and course, you will learn how to effectively use tension, muted rhythms, repetition, and chordal licks (hammer-ons/pull-offs) to your advantage.

-You will learn how to effectively use syncopation, triplets and diatonic harmony in this process of creating grooves.
+You will also learn how to effectively use syncopation, triplets, and diatonic harmony in the process of creating grooves.

 The rhythmic foundation you build in this course will help further your improvisational abilities in all group settings, as well as strengthen your solo playing.

-By the end of the funk guitar lessons 10 week course you will be able to create melodic and harmonic grooves in relation to established chords.
+By the end of the 10-week funk guitar lessons, you will be able to create melodic and harmonic grooves in relation to established chords.

-Your will learn specific left and right hand techniques to enhance you rhythmic capabilities.
+- You will learn specific left and right-hand techniques to enhance your rhythmic capabilities.

-You will learn to incorporate effects as compression, wah wah, and delay to stimulate your rhythmic creativity.
+- You will learn to incorporate effects such as compression, wah-wah, and delay to stimulate your rhythmic creativity.

-We will analyse: James Brown, Cream, Miles Davies, Prince, Herbie Hancock and John Scofield:
+- We will analyze works by James Brown, Cream, Miles Davis, Prince, Herbie Hancock, and John Scofield.

-- Chords: Open and closed position major minor triads, major , minor 7th chords and added tensions.
+- Chords: Open and closed position major and minor triads, major and minor 7th chords, and added tensions.

 - Creating grooves with movable chords.